 FYI – The Wilton cake boards make excellent craft mats.

-Another issue I had, were the corn husks were really wonky.
+Another issue I had, was the corn husks were really wonky.
 I should have sprayed them with water and reshaped them.
 But…. then I doubt it would have make much of a difference because the wind and rain kinda did a number on them anyway.

 How to Decorate Your Porch for Fall